shackerd/soundsyncr-poc/README.md

 I plan to write a clean version of this project in rust.

-Actually their is no Windows support yet, this tool only works with pulse audio.
+Actually their is no Windows support yet, this tool only works with pulse audio, but will run under Windows later.

 Device used: Korg NanoKontrol2